-COVID-19 surfaced in China in December 2019 and subsequently spread to the rest of the world in early 2020.
-The rapid expansion of the virus, the surfacing of new strains of the SARS-CoV-2 virus in several countries, and the containment measures adopted by governmental authorities triggered a severe fall in global economic activity and precipitated a serious crisis in the energy sector.
+In 2020, the rapid expansion of the SARS-CoV-2 virus, the surfacing of new strains of the virus in several countries, and the containment measures adopted by governmental authorities triggered a severe fall in global economic activity and precipitated a serious crisis in the energy sector.
 Global oil and gas demand decreased significantly causing a collapse in prices, an acute oversupply, a rapid build-up of excess inventories, and the consequent drop of investments in drilling activity by our oil and gas customers.
 We took prompt action to mitigate the impact of the crisis and to adapt our operations on a country-by-country basis to comply with applicable rules and requirements.
-We implemented a worldwide restructuring program and cost-containment plan aimed at preserving our financial resources and overall liquidity position and maintaining the continuity of our operations; we adjusted production levels at our facilities including through the temporary closure of certain facilities or production lines and layoffs in several jurisdictions, and we reduced capital expenditures and working capital.
+We implemented a worldwide restructuring program and costcontainment plan aimed at preserving our financial resources and overall liquidity position and maintaining the continuity of our operations; we adjusted production levels at our facilities including through the temporary closure of certain facilities or production lines and layoffs in several jurisdictions, and we reduced capital expenditures and working capital.
 In addition, we introduced remote work and other work arrangements and implemented special operations protocols in order to safeguard the health and safety of our employees, customers and suppliers.
-Although such measures proved to be successful to mitigate the impact of the crisis on us, if the virus continues to spread and new preventive measures are imposed in the future, our operations could be further affected and adversely impact our results.
-In addition, although oil prices and demand for oil products started to recover, there remains considerable uncertainty about the future duration and extent of the pandemic with new and more contagious variants of the COVID-19 virus appearing and vaccination programs still on their early stages.
+Although such measures proved to be successful to mitigate the impact of the crisis on us, if the virus continues to mutate and spread, or new pandemics or public health crises emerge and new preventive measures are imposed in the future, our operations could be further affected and adversely impact our results.
+In addition, although oil prices have exceeded pre-COVID-19 levels, demand for oil products is approaching pre-COVID-19 levels and demand for natural gas already exceeds them, there remains considerable uncertainty about the future duration and extent of the pandemic with a recent surge of new and more contagious variants of the SARS-CoV-2 virus as well as about the effectiveness of available vaccines and the success of vaccination campaigns.
 In this uncertain environment our results of operations and financial condition could still be severely affected.
-For more information on the impact of the COVID-19 pandemic and measures adopted in connection therewith, see "Operating and Financial Review and Prospects - Overview - The COVID-19 pandemic and the oil & gas crisis and their impact on Tenaris's operations and financial condition".
+For more information on the impact of the COVID-19 pandemic and measures adopted in connection therewith, see "Operating and Financial Review and Prospects - Overview - The COVID-19 pandemic, the oil & gas industry situation and their impact on Tenaris's operations and financial condition".